jross765/gnucash-api-spec/README.md

 ## What Does It Do?

-This module provides specialized entities (classes) that are based on more generic entities in the module "API".
+This module provides specialized entities (classes) that are based on more generic entities in the module "API (Core)".

 ## What is This Repo's Relationship with the Other Repos?